joshuaking85/Test_App_Automation/my_support/local_deployment_instructions.md

 npm run dev
 ```

 After 30 sec please open url `localhost:3000/` on your browser.
 This should open `About` page.
+Terminal will be attached to running application.
+Please use another instance of terminal for any other needs.
+Once you done working for today to kill running application please click `CMD` + `C` for MAC or `CTRL` + `C` for Windows or Linux on this terminal.